chandanhpcic/docs/source/manual/aliases.rst

 the same endpoint the user interface would.

-Below you see how to add **10.0.0.2** to an alias named **MyAlias** using an insecure connection (self-signed cert) on the host **opnsense.firewall** with :code:`curl`.
+Below you see how to add **10.0.0.2** to an alias named **MyAlias** using an insecure connection (self-signed cert) on the host **reticen8.firewall** with :code:`curl`.
 The verbose option provides more details about the data exchanged between the two machines.

 ::